Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 ## Runbooks

+{{< hint type=important >}}
-> __Important__: Runbooks are an advanced feature designed for specific workload-aligned use cases.
+Runbooks are an advanced feature designed for specific workload-aligned use cases.
 If you're not sure if you need runbooks, you probably don't.
 Before diving into runbooks, [try using the filtering feature to see if it meets your needs](#resource-filtering).
+{{< /hint >}}

 Learn more about using runbooks with the WARA collector script in the [runbooks docs](runbooks.md).